SalmonSlack/squish-plus/README.md

 1. Download SM64 Co-op DX by clicking the green `Code` button on [the team's official GitHub page](https://github.com/coop-deluxe/sm64coopdx), then click `Download ZIP`
 2. Extract the ZIP file, and run sm64coopdx.exe.
 It should notify you that you need an SM64 ROM
 3. Obtain a Super Mario 64 ROM (I can't legally say where to get one, but just make sure it is a .z64 file)
-4. Drag the ROM into your SM64 Co-op DX application
+4. Drag the ROM directly into your SM64 Co-op DX game window
-5. Download [squish-plus.zip](https://github.com/SalmonSlack/squish-plus/blob/main/squish-plus.zip) by entering `Ctrl-Shift-S` or by clicking the three dots towards the right of the page
+5. Download `squish-plus.zip` from [this page](https://github.com/SalmonSlack/squish-plus/blob/main/squish-plus.zip) by entering `Ctrl-Shift-S` or by clicking the three dots towards the right of the page
-6. Drag the whole ZIP file into your SM64 Co-op DX application
+6. Drag the whole ZIP file directly into your SM64 Co-op DX game window
 7. Click the following Menu buttons: `Host -> Mods -> Squish+ -> Back -> Settings -> Skip Intro Cutscene -> Back -> Host`
 8. Once you've loaded in, click **D-Pad Down** (End key by default).
 If Mario squishes, then you're all set!